 This means a compensation claim can be brought up to 3 years from the date of knowledge of the pleural thickening, which in most cases is when you are diagnosed.

-Often CT scans and chest x-rays are the only way that pleural thickening can be identified and it is important that you attend regular lung function tests often on a 6 month basis.
+Often CT scans and chest x-rays are the only way that pleural thickening can be identified, and it is important that you attend regular lung function tests, often on a six-month basis.

 Current Ashtons Legal Pleural Thickening & Asbestosis Provisional Damages claims

-Phoebe recently acted for Mr J from Suffolk who worked as a retained firefighter for over 30 years.
+Ashtons abestos team recently acted for Mr J from Suffolk who worked as a retained firefighter for over 30 years.
 Mr J was not provided with any respiratory protection whilst raking through the debris following factory and other industrial fires.
-The claim was heavily contested by the defendants and the matter settled on a provisional damages basis 3 weeks before trial at the Royal Courts of Justice.
-Mr J was over the moon with the result and provided an article in the local press raising awareness of the dangers of asbestos and the fact that his former employers did not do enough to protect his former colleagues.
-Phoebe comments “Sadly we are seeing a huge rise in firefighters who have been diagnosed with asbestos related diseases and this can be compared to the situation following 911 in America where a number of firefighters and first responders have also been diagnosed or been killed by asbestos disease”.
+The claim was heavily contested by the defendants and the matter settled on a provisional damages basis three weeks before trial at the Royal Courts of Justice.
+Mr J was over the moon with the result and provided an article in the local press, raising awareness of the dangers of asbestos and the fact that his former employers did not do enough to protect his former colleagues.
+Our asbestos team comments: “Sadly, we are seeing a huge rise in firefighters who have been diagnosed with asbestos-related diseases, and this can be compared to the situation following 911 in America where a number of firefighters and first responders have also been diagnosed or been killed by asbestos disease”.

-Phoebe also settled a claim for Mr H a Norfolk man who worked as a carpenter joiner.
-Mr H was diagnosed with asbestosis meaning that he is unable to enjoy his hobbies and carry out DIY to the same level that he would have done due to his breathlessness.
-The provisional damages settlement achieved now enables Mr H to employ contractors to carry out gardening and DIY at his home and the settlement has given him and his family peace of mind that should his condition worsen, he or his executors would be able to return to court for further compensation if the matter arose.
+Our team also settled a claim for Mr H, a Norfolk man who worked as a carpenter joiner.
+Mr H was diagnosed with asbestosis, meaning that he is unable to enjoy his hobbies and carry out DIY to the same level that he would have done due to his breathlessness.
+The provisional damages settlement achieved now enables Mr H to employ contractors to carry out gardening and DIY at his home, and the settlement has given him and his family peace of mind that should his condition worsen, he or his executors would be able to return to court for further compensation if the matter arose.